"[Which] Man is the measure of all things" -Protagoras, modified =)

 "If I have told you earthly things, and ye believe not, how shall ye believe, if I tell you of heavenly things?" - John 3:12

 I know I'm only 27 years old.
 The last 3 years of my life have been lived in extreme isolation because of my "medicine" -.0 I have read the Bible many times over and I've studied the philosophies of Buddhism and some of the Islamic faith.
 I've some understanding of faiths outside of my own, enough to know that they are indeed NOT as similar as everyone who doesn't want to believe in one says they are.
 But in every instance of learning about another person or groups attempt at explaining these questions of existence and humanity I do not see the completeness that I do in Christian faith.
 No other explanations come so close to the human heart, our suffering (in which God Himself took on completely), our moral dilemmas and temptations as we find in the Word of God.
 We find purpose, explanation, hope, and comfort that is attainable and applicable in the reality that we are currently living in.

-Thoughts and musings from myself and others.
+Thoughts and musings others.

 -"You don't have a soul.
 You are a soul.You have a body." - C.S.Lewis

 -"He hath made every thing beautiful in his time: also he hath set the world in their heart, so that no man can find out the work that God maketh from the beginning to the end." -Ecclesiates 3:11

 -“But I don't want comfort.
 I want God, I want poetry, I want real danger, I want freedom, I want goodness.
 I want sin.” - Aldous Huxley